mariohsouto/ProxSDP.jl/README.md

 [docs-img]: https://img.shields.io/badge/docs-latest-blue.svg
 [docs-url]: https://mariohsouto.github.io/ProxSDP.jl/latest/

-**ProxSDP** is an open source semidefinite programming ([SDP](https://en.wikipedia.org/wiki/Semidefinite_programming)) solver based on the paper ["Exploiting Low-Rank Structure in Semidefinite Programming by Approximate Operator Splitting"](https://arxiv.org/abs/1810.05231).
-The main advantage of ProxSDP over other state-of-the-art solvers is the ability of exploit the **low-rank** structure inherent to several SDP problems.
+**ProxSDP** is an open-source semidefinite programming ([SDP](https://en.wikipedia.org/wiki/Semidefinite_programming)) solver based on the paper ["Exploiting Low-Rank Structure in Semidefinite Programming by Approximate Operator Splitting"](https://arxiv.org/abs/1810.05231).
+The main advantage of ProxSDP over other state-of-the-art solvers is the ability to exploit the **low-rank** structure inherent to several SDP problems.

 ### Overview of problems ProxSDP can solve